 - The Athletics Department offers athletic scholarships that will neither be reduced nor cancelled for injury or performance provided the student-athlete remains a member in good standing with the community, the University, and the Athletics Department.

 - The Athletics Department encourages and continues to provide support for scholarship student-athletes’ return to Nebraska at any time to complete their undergraduate degree, as long as the student-athlete did not transfer from Nebraska and left in good academic standing.

-- Effective in the fall of 2014, Nebraska Athletes will provide all student-athletes with a laptop computer.
+- Effective in the fall of 2014, Nebraska Athletics will provide all student-athletes with a laptop computer.

 - In the spring of 2015, a number of current and former student-athletes will have the opportunity to participate in a service abroad learning program.